jshin-leo/jshin-leo.github.io/_portfolio/portfolio-2025-4.md

 **Project Period:** June-August 2025

 **Overview**
-This project implements a local Retrieval-Augmented Generation (RAG) pipeline tailored for healthcare content, with a focus on Alzheimer’s disease, related dementias (ADRD), and caregiving.
+This project implements a local Retrieval-Augmented Generation (RAG) pipeline tailored for healthcare content, with a focus on Alzheimer’s disease, related dementias, and caregiving.

 The system extracts transcripts from YouTube videos and web articles, filters potentially sensitive medical statements, chunks the content, builds a FAISS vector store, and enables domain-aware question answering using a fine-tuned Llama 8B model.